Linear algebra and group theory: 7d. Hadamard conjecture

 (3) Since $N=4(8)$ here, and $N/2-1$ takes the values $q=17,25,37$, all prime powers, we can indeed apply the Paley 2 construction, in these cases.

 (4) At $N=40$ we have indeed $P_{20}^1\otimes W_2$, and at $N=56$ we have $P_{28}^1\otimes W_2$. \end{proof}

 As a continuation of all this, at $N=92$ we have $92-1=7\times13$, so the Paley 1 construction does not work, and $92/2=46$, so the Paley 2 construction, or tensoring with $W_2$, does not work either.
-However, the problem can be solved by using a computer.
+However, we can use here the following result: